Skip to content

 State-Based Model Targets can be created in two ways:

 Advanced State-Based Model Targets need to be trained in the secure Vuforia cloud.
 This will enable automatic recognition of the physical object and the state it is in.
 More precisely, the trained neural network will pick a state for tracking that closely matches what is currently seen.
+This training of an Advanced State-Based Model Target will count as 5 Model Target generations toward your quota.

 NOTE: Advanced State-Based Model Targets are optimized to provide reliable tracking no matter which state the object is in.
 Although Vuforia Engine outputs the currently detected state, we strongly discourage using this information to validate whether the user has performed the step correctly.
 Advanced State-Based Model Targets do not verify the exact state and are tuned to pick a state best suited for tracking; this might not take into account smaller differences or differences that are not visible from the current position and, therefore, not be picked in consecutive order.
+Use the new Step Check feature (Beta) instead to validate particular steps.

 Standard (non-trained) State-Based Model Targets can be generated without training but require the application to set the current state at runtime manually.
-This can, e.g., be done from a procedure player that allows the user to switch through the steps of an assembly procedure.
-The corresponding state could be set for the model target to ensure it can be detected and tracked in the current state.
+This can e.g., be done from a procedure player that allows the user to switch through the steps of an assembly procedure.
+The corresponding state could be set for the Model Target to ensure it can be detected and tracked in the current state.